-- Enquiring of directors and internal audit and inspection of policy documentation as to Scottish Power UK plc and its Licensees' highlevel policies and procedures to prevent and detect fraud, including the internal audit function, and the channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board meeting minutes. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of directors and internal audit and inspection of policy documentation as to Scottish Power UK plc and its Licensees' high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, Audit and Compliance Committee and Group Disclosure Committee minutes. - Using analytical procedures to identify any unusual or unexpected relationships. - Our forensic specialists assisted us in identifying potential fraud risks by holding a discussion with senior members of the engagement team.